awesome-foss/awesome-sysadmin/README.md

 * [Duplicity](http://duplicity.nongnu.org/) - Encrypted bandwidth-efficient backup using the rsync algorithm.
 * [Elkarbackup](https://github.com/elkarbackup/elkarbackup) - Backup solution based on RSnapshot with a simple web interface
 * [Lsyncd](https://github.com/axkibe/lsyncd) - File Monitor which spawns a process to synchronize the changes (rsync by default).
+* [rclone](https://rclone.org/) - a command line program to sync files and directories to and from several cloud storage systems/providers.
 * [Rdiff-backup](http://www.nongnu.org/rdiff-backup/) - An easy A remote incremental backup of all your files.
 * [Rsnapshot](http://rsnapshot.org/) - Filesystem Snapshotting Utility.
 * [Shield](https://github.com/starkandwayne/shield) - A pluggable architecture for backup and restore of database systems.